Grant-Web-Design/gwd-update-application/README.md

-# Update customer preview website action
+# Update Grant Web Design applicaton

-This action can be used to take care of most of the legwork involved in updating a customer preview website.
-It uses SSH to connect to the Grant Web Design hosting server, and runs the `build-start-application.sh` script in the git folder given in the `gitFolderLocation` input.
+This action can be used to take care of most of the legwork involved in updating an application on the Grant Web Desing hosting server.
+It uses SSH to connect to the hosting server, and runs the `build-start-application.sh` script in the git folder given in the `gitFolderLocation` input.

 To SSH into the server, this action requires the follwing inputs: